doctolib/safe-pg-migrations/README.md

 <details><summary>Blocking activity logging</summary>

 If a statement fails with a lock timeout, **Safe PG Migrations** will try to tell you what was the blocking statement.

+---
+**NOTE**

+Data logged by the Blocking activity logger can be sensitive (it will contain raw SQL queries, which can be hashes of password, user information, ...)

+If you cannot afford to log this type of data, you can either
+* Set `SafePgMigrations.config.blocking_activity_logger_verbose = false`.
+In this case, the logger will only log the pid of the blocking statement, which should be enough to investigate;
+* Provide a different logger through `SafePgMigrations.config.sensitive_logger = YourLogger.new`.
+Instead of using the default IO stream, SafePgMigrations will send sensitive data to the given logger which can be managed as you wish.

+---

 </details>

 <details><summary>Verbose SQL logging</summary>